Voiced by: Harlan Ellison (game)

 - The Barnum: In the past, anyway.

-- Bookworm: Proves quite well-read, recognising several of the books in his scenario as old favourites; apparently, when he was younger, he enjoyed reading but fell out of the habit when he began seducing women for their money.
+- Bookworm: Proves quite well-read, recognizing several of the books in his scenario as old favourites; apparently, when he was younger, he enjoyed reading but fell out of the habit when he began seducing women for their money.

 - Chivalrous Pervert: Part of his game is remaining true to Ellen in spite of the temptations that he encounters, even if he wants to or it would make his tasks easier.

-- Environmental Symbolism: The knight in shining armour wannabe is given a scenario that takes place in a classic fairytale castle.
+- Environmental Symbolism: The knight in shining armor wannabe is given a scenario that takes place in a classic fairytale castle.

 - Heroic Wannabe: Desperately wants to be Ellen's Knight in Shining Armor.